Mark-Phillipson/selectionssaver/README.md

    - Press `Ctrl+Shift+S` or use Command Palette → "Save Selection Bookmark"
    - Optionally enter a name for the bookmark

-2. **Restore a Bookmark**:
+2. **Restore or Delete a Bookmark**:
    - Press `Ctrl+Shift+R` or use Command Palette → "Restore Selection Bookmark"
-   - Select from the list of saved bookmarks
+   - Select from the list of saved bookmarks to restore
+   - To delete a bookmark, click the trash icon next to it in the list
    - The extension will open the file and restore your exact selection and scroll position

 3. **Manage Bookmarks**: